kidrey-david/pizza/README.md

-# My Portfolio
+# Pizza palace
-#### This project is about me as a software developer, 09-02-2020.
+#### This project will enable you to order pizza online, 29-03-2020.
 #### By **David Kiriago**
 ## Description
-This portfolio entails my career,education,hobbies and some of the projescts i have created over the past week.The website link is https://kidrey-david.github.io/ip/
+Using this site, you can be able to order any type of pizza with different toppings and crusts.
+You can order as many pizzas as you desire.
+Language used is HTML, CSS and JAVASCRIPT.
 ## Setup/Installation Requirements
-* I installed .git in my software.
+* install .git in my software.
-* I created a folder that would have my project files.
+* create a folder that would have my project files.
-* I coded HTML and CSS in the Visual Studio Code.
+* code HTML and CSS in the Visual Studio Code.
-* I created a github account and pushed my local project to the remote account in github.
+* creat a github account and pushed my local project to the remote account in github.
-* i created a branch, pushed it to github and my project was able to be viewed online.
+* create a branch, pushed it to github and my project was able to be viewed online.
-My portfolio can be used using any internet app such as Chrome
+Pizza Palace can be used using any internet app such as Chrome
 ## Known Bugs
 There are no known bugs
 ## Technologies Used
-The language used was HTML and CSS.
+The language used was HTML and CSS and Javascript.
 ## Support and contact details
-If there are any complications in viewing my portfolio, please contact +25474536170
+If there are any complications in viewing my portfolio, please contact +254745361702
 ### License
 *MIT License